 This guide to Home Equity Loans should be helpful to homeowners who might be temporarily strapped for cash, perhaps in need of money to finance a child's expensive college tuition, make unexpected home repairs or renovations, or take advantage of a new investment opportunities.

 Here are seven suggestions of what What NOT to Do when Selling your home.
+Avoid these tips and you have every opportunity to get your home seen and sold.

 When you are considering the sale of your home, it's never too early to start planning what you need to do to get your home into the best condition for the market.